h4xryu/ECG-Potassium-Estimation/README.md

 # Variational Auto Encoder Based Two stage Potassium Level Prediction Framework
 ***

 This repository contains implementations and preprocessing methods for deep learning-based potassium level prediction from ECG signals.
-The dataset consists of 826 patients' ECG signals (Lead-II, V5) sampled at 500 Hz from Wonju Severance Hospital.
+The dataset consists of 826 patients' 12-lead ECG signals sampled at 500 Hz from Wonju Severance Hospital.

 A two-stage learning framework for non-invasive potassium level prediction using electrocardiogram (ECG) signals.
 This framework combines traditional ECG feature extraction with deep learning-based variational autoencoder for robust representation learning.